Summer 2026 — Policies

 • 2nd Offense: Automatic F in the course

-Students who have had prohibited collaborations may not be allowed to work with partners on remaining homework assignments.
+Students who have had prohibited collaborations may not be allowed to work with partners on remaining assignments.

 Incomplete grade